The Android 14 platform includes behavior changes that might affect your app.

 Context-registered broadcasts are queued while apps are cached

 When the app leaves the cached state, such as returning to the foreground, the system delivers any queued broadcasts.
-Multiple instances of certain broadcasts may be merged into one broadcast.
-Depending on other factors, such as system health, apps may be removed from the cached state, and any previously queued broadcasts are delivered.
+Multiple instances of certain broadcasts might be merged into one broadcast.
+Depending on other factors, such as system health, apps might be removed from the cached state, and any previously queued broadcasts are delivered.

 Apps can kill only their own background processes